prashant-kikani/prashant-kikani.github.io/_posts/2021-5-23-living-in-simulation.markdown

 The purpose of asking these questions is to expand the horizon of our imagination and push forward the limits of our thinking.
 In other words, answers to these questions may not be possible to get, but along the way, we discover so many things that it makes it worthwhile to pursue the journey of finding the answer.

-After all, that's how every innovation starts, from a noble pursuit of wonder.
+After all, that's how every <a href="https://prashantkikani.com/blog/challenge-assumptions" target="_blank">innovation</a> starts, from a noble pursuit of wonder.

 Coming to this post, I believe that chances are high of “we are living in a simulation”.
 Here are some hypotheses which support that.